 To ensure that the appliance is secure it's recommended that a number of steps should be carried out.
-These steps have been incorporated into a lockdown script which can be run at the console (recommended) or via a terminal session.
+These steps have been incorporated into a lockdown script which can be run at the console (recommended) or via an SSH session.
 The script helps to lock down the following:

-- the password for the 'loadbalancer' Web User Interface account - the password for the Linux 'root' account - which subnet / host is permitted access to the load balancer lbsecure
+- the password for the 'loadbalancer' Web User Interface account - the password for the Linux 'root' account - which subnet / host is permitted to access the load balancer lbsecure